jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Customers can wait hours to speak with somebody, and months to get their checks.
 Much of the time, I'd have to explain to customers why the insurance company takes their money digitally, but insists on paying claims with paper checks sent via snail mail.

 I felt sorry for them.
-They paid for insurance, their claim was approved, but they were still like a marooned man on beach with no levers of power to get what they needed.
+They paid for insurance, their claim was approved, but they were still like a marooned man on beach, desperately waving a flashlight at a passing ship because they had no real levers of power.

-HANKS

 There is no good reason my customers had to wait.
 But like I said above, the powerful managers and executives won't give regular people a fair deal if they don't have to.